palantir/gradle-jdks/gradle-jdks-setup/README.md

 The plugin won't apply anymore the `baseline-java-versions` plugin, allowing for the configuration of the Java Toolchains as described in the [Gradle docs ](https://docs.gradle.org/current/userguide/toolchains.html)

 The plugin registers the following tasks:
-- `wrapperPatcherTask` - finalizes the `wrapper` task, such that everytime the `gradle-wrapper.jar` and/or `./gradlew` files are updated, we will also patch them
+- `wrapperJdkPatcher` - finalizes the `wrapper` task, such that everytime the `gradle-wrapper.jar` and/or `./gradlew` files are updated, we will also patch them
-- `checkWrapperPatcher` - checks that the `./gradlew` script contains the expected JDKs setup patch
+- `checkWrapperJdkPatcher` - checks that the `./gradlew` script contains the expected JDKs setup patch
 - `generateGradleJdkConfigs` - generates the [`gradle/` configurations](#gradle-jdk-configuration-directory-structure) required for running the JDKs setup
 - `checkGradleJdkConfigs` - checks that all the `gradle/` configurations are up-to-date.
 E.g. if the `jdks-latest` plugin is updated, we need to make sure the `gradle/jdks` files reflect the jdk versions.
-- `setupJdks` - task that triggers `wrapperPatcherTask` and `generateGradleJdkConfigs` and runs the patched `./gradlew` script.
+- `setupJdks` - task that triggers `wrapperJdkPatcher` and `generateGradleJdkConfigs` and runs the patched `./gradlew` script.
+- `ideaSetup` - task that runs:
+  - the `./gradlew` script to install & configure the required JDKs
+  - the tasks `checkWrapperJdkPatcher` & `checkGradleJdkConfigs` to ensure the Gradle JDK setup is correctly set-up
+  - the task `javaToolchains` to show the configured toolchains.

 ## Unsupported